nerves-project/nerves_examples/hello_phoenix/README.md

 ### Using Wireless instead of Wired Ethernet

-You can use also run the exmaple with WiFi by switching out the `nerves_networking` dependency for `nerves_interim_wifi`.
+You can use also run the example with WiFi by switching out the `nerves_networking` dependency for `nerves_interim_wifi`.

 For more information, see: